North West Mounted Police (film)

-North West Mounted Police is a 1940 American epic-western film produced and directed by Cecil B. DeMille and starring Gary Cooper and Madeleine Carroll.
+North West Mounted Police is a 1940 American epic north-western film produced and directed by Cecil B. DeMille and starring Gary Cooper and Madeleine Carroll.
 Written by Alan Le May, Jesse Lasky Jr., and C. Gardner Sullivan, and based on the 1938 novel The Royal Canadian Mounted Police by R. C. Fetherstonhaugh, the film is about a Texas Ranger who joins forces with the North-West Mounted Police to put down a rebellion in the north-west prairies of Canada.
 The supporting cast features Paulette Goddard, Preston Foster, Robert Preston, Akim Tamiroff, Lon Chaney Jr. and George Bancroft.
 Regis Toomey, Richard Denning, Rod Cameron, and Robert Ryan make brief appearances in the film playing small roles.

 North West Mounted Police was DeMille's first film in Technicolor.
-The film premiered on October 21, 1940 in Regina, Saskatchewan, and was released in the United States on October 22, 1940 by Paramount Pictures.
+The film premiered on October 21, 1940, in Regina, Saskatchewan.
 The film received an Academy Award for Best Film Editing (Anne Bauchens).

 Plot

-Texas Ranger Dusty Rivers is sent to Canada in pursuit of outlaw Jacques Corbeau, arriving in the midst of the 1885 Riel Rebellion.
-Dusty meets nurse April Logan and is attracted to her, causing rivalry with another suitor, Canadian Mountie Sergeant Jim Brett.
+In 1885, Métis leader Dan Duroc and whiskey runner Jacques Courbeau visit politician Louis Riel, exiled in the Montana Territory, and persuade him to return to lead a North-West Rebellion being planned against the Canadian government.

-Meanwhile, April's brother, Mountie Ronnie Logan, is madly in love with Corbeau's daughter, Louvette.
-These feelings are fully reciprocated, despite them being on opposite sides.
+Texas Ranger Dusty Rivers arrives at Fort Carlton in Saskatchewan at the start of the rebellion with a U.S. warrant for Corbeau's arrest.
+There, he meets and becomes attracted to nurse April Logan, causing rivalry with another suitor, Canadian Mountie Sergeant Jim Brett.
+Meanwhile, April's brother, Mountie Ronnie Logan, is madly in love with Corbeau's fur-trapper daughter, Louvette.
+Ronnie's feelings are fully reciprocated, despite them being on opposite sides.

-Louvette learns that the rebels plan to attack a lookout post guarded by Ronnie and then ambush a Mounties column which is trying to seize an abandoned store of ammunition which would be invaluable to the rebels.
-By crushing the column, the rebels will demonstrate to wavering Indian forces that the rebellion is worth joining.
+Louvette learns that the rebels plan to attack a lookout post guarded by Ronnie and then ambush a Mounties column moving to seize an abandoned store of ammunition at Duck Lake which would be invaluable to the rebels.
+By crushing the column, the rebels aim to show wavering Indian forces that the rebellion is worth joining.
 To keep Ronnie safely out of the ambush, of which he is unaware, Louvette persuades him to leave his post for an hour, and then has him confined by Indians.

 Dusty helps the Mounties to mount a rearguard action against the ambushers.
-Sergeant Jim then leads a small detachment from the fort to the Indian camp where he persuades them to allow him to arrest Corbeau.
-Dusty tracks down Louvette's hideout and convinces Ronnie to surrender to face a desertion charge, but Ronnie is killed in a case of mistaken identity.
+Sergeant Jim then leads a small detachment from the fort to the Indian camp where he persuades them to allow him to arrest Corbeau, while Dusty tracks down Louvette's hideout after destroying the rebels' prized Gatling gun.
+He convinces Ronnie to return to face a desertion charge but Louvette hires an Indian to kill Dusty, whereupon Ronnie, riding Dusty's horse, is killed instead in a case of mistaken identity.

-Afterwards, Dusty accepts April’s decision to stay with Jim and returns to Texas.
+Afterwards, Dusty helps Corbeau to escape the Mounties in order to secretly re-arrest and extradite him.
+Meeting Jim and April outside the fort, Dusty accepts her decision to stay with Jim and leaves for Texas with his prisoner.